Students use authentic natural history objects to pursue their investigations in Q?rius school programs. Photo from Smithsonian Institution.

 Through real-world questions with scientists and interactions with thousands of authentic objects, students will unleash their curiosity as they access Smithsonian resources linked to classroom curriculum to understand and make connections between their lives and the world around them.
 Download the Teacher's Guide to Q?rius.

-Plan your museum trip for scouts, home-school students, members of 4-H clubs, or science clubs by reviewing all of the opportunities available on this page.
+Plan your museum trip for school groups, scouts, home-school students, members of 4-H clubs, or science clubs by reviewing all of the opportunities available on this page.

 60-minute workshops, led by NMNH staff for Grades 6-12